 Freedom of expression, advocacy of humanist values

-Endemic violent crime, resulting in the world’s highest murder rate, suppresses freedom of expression and the work of human rights activists.
+Endemic violent crime suppresses freedom of expression and the work of human rights activists.
 Approximately 80 percent of crimes committed in Honduras are never reported, according to the government, and only 3.8 percent of reported crimes are investigated by police.
-Freedom House reported, at the end of 2012, that as many as 74 lawyers and more than 70 LGBT activists had been murdered since the 2009 coup.